 Depending on the type of HID lamp your facility utilizes, the performance characteristics of your wallpack lighting can vary significantly.
 For example, if you are using metal halide lamps you may see light that is “whiter," but these types of lamps tend to have accelerated lumen degradation, meaning the light output of the lamps decrease quickly after initial install, and as a result the overall lifetime of the lamp decreases (we have all seen those building light fixtures that have “pink” lamps that are barely providing any lighting on the ground).
 If you are using high pressure sodium you may see longer “useful” life as these lamps see less lumen degradation than metal halide, but their fuel structure produces a very “orange” light with a very low CRI (color rendering index).
 So basically you trade a longer life for a poorer quality light, in regards to visual perspective.

-Industrial LED lighting, commercial LED lighting, LED retail lighting, or any other applications using LED wallpack lighting can realize significant benefits because of how they GENERATE light and how they DISTRIBUTE light.
+Industrial LED lighting, commercial LED lighting, LED retail lighting, lighting for storage facilities, or any other applications, can realize significant benefits because of how they GENERATE light and how they DISTRIBUTE light.
 Light emitting diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
 In regards to “distributing” light, LED fixtures commonly utilize “multi-point” sources, meaning the light fixtures have multiple diodes with individual optics.
 When you compare this to the way most HID fixtures distribute light (with a single bulb and reflectors within the fixture), the result is light that is more evenly “distributed" across a surface.

 Common wattages for LED wall pack fixtures can range from 24 watts to 82 watts, often resulting in a 40%-60% reduction in energy consumption.
 The reason for this can be referenced to the “GENERATION” comments above, and can result in savings of up $300 per fixture, per year in electricity costs.